NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 ## Layout

-The Front End parses SQL-Like queries and coverts them into a sequence of algebra layer and schema layer method calls.
+The Front End parses SQL-Like queries and converts them into a sequence of algebra layer and schema layer method calls.
 The algebra layer functions process the basic **insert** and **retrieval** requests **to** and **from** the database.
 _Retrieval functions will create a **target relation** into which the retrieved data will be stored._